How does an “Apostille” work?

 The person in the Country of Destination (where the document will be used) who receives the document cannot judge the authenticity of the document merely on face value as he/she may not be familiar with the identity or official capacity of the person signing the document or the identity of the authority whose seal and/or stamp it bears.
 As a result, states/countries require that the origin of a foreign public document must be certified by an official who is familiar with the document.
 It is against that background that the procedure known as “legalisation” was developed.
 Authentication therefore generally refers to the process of verifying or ‘authenticating’ the origin of a public document.
 It is worth noting that ‘authentication’ is defined in Rule 63(1) of the Uniform Rules of Court as the verification of any signature on a document.

 PLEASE NOTE: It is up to each and every person to find out whether they require an Apostille or Certificate of Authentication attached to their document.
-We cannot officially advise you on this point.
+We cannot officially advise you on this point, only give you unofficial advice from what we’ve seen from other clients in the past.
 Usually, the authority you are submitting to can advise you.

 Documents that often have to be apostillised include: